hard-nett/docs/developing/guides/structure/transaction.md

 # Transaction Structure

-Each block on a blockchain, including Cosmos-based ones like Osmosis, are constructed of a series of transactions.
+Each block on a blockchain, including Cosmos-based ones like Terp Network, are constructed of a series of transactions.

 Each transaction, in turn, has its own internal structure.
 This document describes the structure